 "The Star-Spangled Banner" is the national anthem of the United States.
 The lyrics come from the "Defence of Fort M'Henry", poem written by American lawyer Francis Scott Key on September 14, 1814, after he witnessed the bombardment of Fort McHenry by the British Royal Navy during the Battle of Baltimore in the War of 1812.
 Key was inspired by the large U.S. flag, with 15 stars and 15 stripes, known as the Star-Spangled Banner, flying triumphantly above the fort after the battle.

 All the national anthems on this page were especially arranged for the Orchestre national d'Île-de-France by yours truly.
 They all have double woodwind parts & have all been performed & recorded by the ONDF in France.
-My anthems have been performed under the baton of Semyon Bychkov with the Czech Philharmonic and Prague Philharmonic Choir.
+My anthems have also been performed under the baton of Semyon Bychkov with the Czech Philharmonic and Prague Philharmonic Choir, the New York Philharmonic under Herman Blomsetdt, Los Angeles Philharmonic & many more.
 It doesn't get any better than that!